DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 > DataMesh-as-a-Code on Cloud |

->> DataMesh-as-a-Code on Azure Cloud |
+>>>> DataMesh-as-a-Code on Azure Cloud |

->> DataMesh-as-a-Code on AWS Cloud |
+>>>>> DataMesh-as-a-Code on AWS Cloud |

 >> Data Mesh in Practice with DataBricks |

+> Data Mesh Reference Artefacts in Public Domain

-The paradigm shift in distributed data architecture comes with several nuances and considerations, which mostly depend on **organizational maturity and skills, organizational structure, risk appetite, sizing and dynamics**.
+Disclamer: The paradigm shift in distributed data architecture comes with several nuances and considerations, which mostly depend on **organizational maturity and skills, organizational structure, risk appetite, sizing and dynamics**.

 ## Why DATA MESH (Decentralized Domain Oriented Data Product, powered by Topologies for Decentralized Data-Product node governance with Self-serve Data Infra) Architecture/ Model ?:
 - The Beauty of 'Central Data Platform': Organizations of all sizes have recognized that data is one of the key enablers to increase and sustain innovation, and drive value for their customers and business units.
 They are eagerly modernizing traditional data platforms with cloud-native technologies that are highly scalable, feature-rich, and cost-effective.A centralized model is intended to simplify staffing and training by centralizing data and technical expertise in a single place, to reduce technical debt by managing a single data platform, and to reduce operational costs.